fteng1/locshare/README.md

     * Tapping on a specific post brings up the view post screen
 * View post screen - Details
     * Shows the properties of a post, such as the location, photos, and text description of the post
-    * If implemented, users will also be able to favorite and comment on posts on this screen
+    * Users will also be able to favorite and comment on posts on this screen
 * Make post screen - Creation
     * Asks the user to select a place of interest which can either be searched for or selected from a list of nearby locations
     * User has option to post pictures or add a text description to the post (or both)